-Applicants must complete both the CMSD School Choice Application AND the CSA Virtual Audition to be considered for admission.
+Applicants must complete both the CMSD School Choice Application AND the CSA Audition to be considered for admission.

 - Due to the rigorous nature of CSA’s Arts and Academic curriculum, CSA has limited support available to students who may need credit recovery.